A STEP-BY-STEP TUTORIAL ON CREATING A DIY HOLIDAY WOOD SIGN WITH LIGHTS, THE PERFECT CHRISTMAS HOME DECORATIONS.

 And that’s how I created my wooden letters.

-STEP 2: painting
+STEP 2: PAINTING

 Take the 8″ board and cut it in half, at 36″ (will be closer to 35-15/16″ because of the blade).
 After the boards are cut, Kreg Jig one side of one board in four places.
-These pockets will be used to attach the boards together, see image below for example.
+These pockets will be used to attach the boards together – see image below for example.

-Now sand the boards using #220 grit sandpaper.
+Now, sand the boards using #220 grit sandpaper.

-Next attach the two boards together.
-You can use clamps or if you do not have the correct size, like me, use a wall.
+Next, attach the two boards together.
+You can use clamps but if you do not have the correct size, like me, use a wall.
 Make sure the boards are aligned and attach them together using the 1-1/4″ screws.

-SIDE NOTE: In the picture, I have eight pocket holes, this is because I had my Kreg Jig set incorrectly and had to redrill the holes.
+SIDE NOTE: In the picture, I have eight pocket holes; this is because I had my Kreg Jig set incorrectly and had to redrill the holes.

-After you need to add Kreg Jig pockets all around the frame.
+After, you need to add Kreg Jig pockets all around the frame.
 Make sure these are added on the same side as the last pockets.
 Place three on the 16″ sides and four on the 36″ sides.
 These pockets will be facing out and are how the white trim will be added.

-Place a sheet on a flat surface (to help prevent scratching) and put the 36″ trim piece down.
-Then take some scrap 1/4″ MDF pieces (or your letters) and place those on the surface.
+Place a sheet on a flat surface (to prevent scratching) and put the 36″ trim piece down.
+Then, take some scrap 1/4″ MDF pieces (or your letters) and place those on the surface.

-Next place the wooden frame (two 8″ boards that are attached) on top of the scrap pieces with the pockets facing up.
+Next, place the wooden frame (two 8″ boards that are attached) on top of the scrap pieces with the pockets facing up.

-Align the frame and the trim piece, by using a wall or clamps, then attach with 1-1/4″ screws.
+Align the frame and the trim piece by using a wall or clamps, then attach with 1-1/4″ screws.
 Attach the other 36″ trim piece the same way.

 And that is how you create the frame for your sign.

 SIDE NOTE: I glued the letters on during the last step but I would recommend waiting so that you do not scratch the paint of the letters.

 IF ADDING LIGHTS: